mlanser/f451-epaper/README.md

-# f451 Labs SenseHat module v1.1.1
+# f451 Labs E-Paper module v0.0.0

 ## Overview

-The *f451 Labs SenseHat* module encapsulates the drivers for the [*Raspberry Pi Sense HAT*](https://www.raspberrypi.com/documentation/accessories/sense-hat.html) within a single class.
-This module also provides a standard set of methods to read sensor data and display content to the onboard 8x8 LED display.
+The *f451 Labs E-Paper* module encapsulates the drivers for the [*Waveshare 2.7" e-ink display*](https://www.waveshare.com/product/displays/e-paper/epaper-2/2.7inch-e-paper-hat.htm?___SID=U) within a single class.
+This module also provides a standard set of methods to read sensor data and display content to the onboard 264x176 e-ink display.

 ## Install